-What are the Dangers and Side Effects of Angel Dust? - Carolina Center
+Understanding the Dangers and Side Effects of Angel Dust

 Angel dust is a popular street name for phencyclidine (PCP).
 PCP is known as an extremely dangerous drug that leads to hallucinations and dissociative states.
 Although many people experience “bad trips” while high on angel dust, the drug is still widely abused today.

-Once used as a surgical sedative, angel dust is a schedule II controlled substance because it poses a high risk for abuse and addiction.
+Angel dust is a Schedule II controlled substance because it poses a high risk for abuse and addiction.
 Despite the illegal status, PCP is manufactured in clandestine labs and contains a number of unknown additives.
 Furthermore, it poses serious health risks to the mind and body of people who abuse it.

 In order to better understand what angel dust is, let’s take a deeper look into how it affects the body and what risks are associated with abusing it.